clementineboulet/react-nano-degree/reactnd-project-udacicards/README.md

+This is Clementine Boulet's project for the final assessment project for Udacity's React Native course.

+## Specifications
+I've used the [Create React Native App](https://github.com/react-community/create-react-native-app) to start the project.
+The project has been set up to work with both Android AND iOS devices.

+## Code walk through

+I used AsyncStorage and Redux combined to connect the store and the API.
+The logic can be found in the `/redux` folder. (the AsyncStorage notification system can be found separately in the `/utils/notifications.js`)

+The `App.js` file contains the Routing structure: Tabs were used for the `Home` view (deck list) and the `Create a new deck` view.
+The other screens are using a stack navigation systems.

+The `/utils` folder contains the notification set up, the common styles of the app, the navigation constants and the color values.

+The different screens can be found in the `/screens` folder:
+  - `Home.js` that contains the list of created decks.
+  - `NewDeck.js`, that allows the user to create a new deck
+  - `DeckView.js`, that show the current status of the deck, and add the possibilities of starting a new Quiz or add a new memo card.
+  - `AddCard.js`, Page to add a new card to the current deck
+  - `Quiz.js`, to start a new quiz

+The reusable components  can be found in /components folder:
+  - `Button.js`, a custom button used through the application.
+  - `Card.js`, that displays the card of the quiz and very modulable.
+  - `Deck.js`, that displays the deck card with the summary of its habilities.

+Hope you enjoy the show!

+Below the reference about the [Create React Native App](https://github.com/react-community/create-react-native-app) used to create this little app.

+---------------------------------- TO GET STARTED -------------------------------------------
+To get started developing right away:

+install all project dependencies with npm install start the development server with npm start

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).